Akashkalee/devops-learning-material/API/API.md

 2. API request

 An API request will look and behave differently depending on the type of API, but it will typically include the following components:

+- Endpoint: An API endpoint is a dedicated URL that provides access to a specific resource.
+For instance, the /articles endpoint in a blogging app would include the logic for processing all requests that are related to articles.
+- Method: The request's method indicates the type of operation the client would like to perform on a given resource.
+REST APIs are accessible through standard HTTP methods, which perform common actions like retrieving, creating, updating, and deleting data.